Cannabis

 It is possible to develop tolerance to cannabis.
 This means that more is needed to achieve the same effect.
 Over time, people also can become dependent on cannabis if they use it frequently.
 When they try to stop, withdrawal symptoms can occur for a few days.
 These symptoms include trouble sleeping, restlessness, irritability, and nausea, among others.
 A person is less likely to become dependent on cannabis than on tobacco, alcohol, or other drugs.
 Unlike many other drugs, it is very hard to overdose on cannabis.1

 As with any complementary or alternative treatment, use caution with cannabis.
-If you are interested in using cannabis for your MS symptoms, talk with your doctor first.
+If you are interested in trying cannabis for your MS symptoms, talk with your doctor first.
 They may be able to connect you with a medical dispensary.
 If cannabis is not legal in your state, they can give you more information on the local laws.